 - The middle 50% of ACT scores for enrolled students is 32-34.

-Those are some pretty daunting numbers, but as not as bad as other highly selective schools.
-If your heart is set on Johns Hopkins, and the research opportunities it provides, let’s get to work on getting you admitted.
+Those are some pretty competitive numbers, but not impossible to attain.
+If your heart is set on Johns Hopkins and the research opportunities it provides, let’s get to work on getting you admitted.

 Upping Your Score

-To get above that magic number, test prep boils down to one specific strategy: ignoring your strengths and improving your weaknesses.
+To get to that magic number, test prep boils down to one specific strategy: setting aside your strengths (for the moment!) and improving your weaknesses.
 For example, if the results from your first attempt taking the ACT have you scoring above a 32 in English and Reading, set those subjects aside and focus solely on the Math and Science Tests.
-Considering it’s Johns Hopkins we’re talking about, they probably care about Math and Science scores A LOT.
+(BTW, if those are your weaknesses, you may want to check out our Math and Science advice.)

 Improving Your Odds

-As Johns Hopkins is all about research, take advantage of the higher level science courses offered by your high school.
-Though high AP/IB scores will buy you some college credit, these courses offer research opportunities you can discuss in your admissions essays.
+As Johns Hopkins is all about research, take advantage of the higher level courses—science and otherwise— offered by your high school.
+Though high AP/IB scores will buy you some college credit, these courses alson offer research opportunities you can discuss in your admissions essays.
 Showing admissions counselors that you can bring knowledge and experience to Johns Hopkins will make your application shine brightly.

 That’s it, future doctors and scientists.
 See you in the laboratory!